 For example, regulatory requirements like the Telephone Consumer Protection Act (TCPA) require opt-in text messaging.
 The TCPA mandates that businesses must get express written consent from their customers before sending marketing messages via SMS.

 By aggregating your customer data into a single platform that all team members can access, you can ensure that your data is accurate and accessible.
-As a result, your marketing team can create targeted marketing campaigns, and finance and operations teams can better understand payment patterns, buying behavior, and more.
+As a result, your marketing team can create targeted marketing campaigns, and finance and operations teams can better understand payment patterns, buying behaviour, and more.

 Customer data platforms can improve your overall business by providing insights into your customer relationships with existing software and marketing campaigns.
 Below are some of the main benefits of adding a CDP to your marketing toolbox.